HoustonJ2013/Capstone_CV_Galvanize/Case_study_Churn_prediction/README.md

 3. Feature importance analysis

-4. Optimize model
+4. Business value (benifit/cost Matrix) and Optimize model

-5. Business value and make recommendations.
+5. Make recommendations

 The summary of the results are shown in the presentation.